NanoComp/meep/doc/docs/FAQ.md

 ### Does Meep support importing GDSII files?

-Not currently, but work is underway to add support for this feature with expected release in mid 2018.
+Not currently, but work is ongoing to add support for this feature with expected release in mid-late 2018.
 Importing [GDSII](https://en.wikipedia.org/wiki/GDSII) files will facilitate the simulation of 2d/planar structures which are fabricated using semiconductor foundries.
 Also, this feature will enable Meep's plug-and-play capability with [electronic design automation](https://en.wikipedia.org/wiki/Electronic_design_automation) (EDA) circuit-layout editors (e.g., Cadence Virtuoso Layout, Silvaco Expert, KLayout, etc.).
 EDA is used for the synthesis and verification of large and complex integrated circuits.

 ### Why doesn't turning off subpixel averaging work?